On the lookout for the best WordPress translation plugins for your site? If so, keep reading.

 - offer support and documentation to your customers

 - gain a competitive advantage over your competitors.

-In the picture above, you can see how a hosting review affiliate website is making their content to 36 more countries to get more readers and increase their affiliate marketing revenue.
+The picture above shows how a hosting review affiliate website makes its content to 36 more countries to get more readers and increase its affiliate marketing revenue.

 You may now wonder how you can reach speakers of other languages with your WordPress website.
-Well, a WordPress translation plugin can be a great place to start, and I will show you how.
+A WordPress translation plugin can be a great place to start, and I will show you how.

 How to choose the Right WP Translator Plugin

 If you want to offer your content in multiple languages to attract other audiences, you need a WordPress translation plugin to manage the translated content and everything related.

 The two main types of WordPress translator plugins:

 - Auto-translate: These plugins use online services such as Microsoft and Google Translate to generate translated versions of all your website content.
 The translated content is not perfect, as would be done by a translation company.
 But with all the advancements in neural translation, it’s close to that.
 These plugins can consume less data storage than self-translate ones as the translation is often ‘on-demand.’